Please assist us at the time of your initial visit to the office by providing the following information:

 Dental insurance policies often cover periodontal treatment.
-Please bring all medical and dental benefit information and cards to your examination appointment.
+Please bring all dental benefit information and cards to your examination appointment.
 Upon request, we will submit a claim to predetermine your insurance benefits; however, this is not required by most plans.

 Will I Need Surgery?

 Not everyone needs periodontal surgery.
 If treated early, gum disease can be controlled without surgery.
 We will make recommendations based on your individual situation.
 Our philosophy of practice is to treat as conservatively as possible to attain treatment goals

 When Will I Go Back To My General Dentist?